Same-Sex Divorce in Nevada (2026): Complete Legal Guide

 Child Support in Nevada

-Nevada calculates child support using an income-share model under NAC § 425, with obligations ranging from 16% of gross monthly income for one child to 31% for four or more children.
-The 2020 guideline revision moved Nevada from a percentage-only model to an income-share approach considering both parents' earnings.
+Nevada calculates child support using an Percentage of Income model under NAC § 425, with obligations ranging from 16% of gross monthly income for one child to 31% for four or more children.
+The 2020 guideline revision moved Nevada from a percentage-only model to an Percentage of Income model considering both parents' earnings.
 The minimum support obligation is $100 per month per child.

 Basic support percentages for one parent with primary custody are: 16% for one child, 22% for two children, 26% for three children, and 31% for four children, capped at gross monthly income of $6,000 under the primary calculation, with additional amounts for higher earners.
 Both same-sex parents bear equal financial responsibility once legal parentage is established, and courts do not distinguish based on biological connection.